KushAsrani/Alumni-Portal/src/content/blog/the-future-of-remote-work.md

 Remote work has evolved from a pandemic necessity to a strategic advantage for both companies and employees.
 According to our alumni survey, **78% of tech professionals** now work remotely at least part-time, with **45% working fully remote**.

-> "Remote work has opened up opportunities that simply didn't exist before," says Sarah Johnson (Computer Engineering, 2022), Senior Software Engineer at TechCorp.
+> "Remote work has opened up opportunities that simply didn't exist before," says Software Engineering, 2026, Senior Software Engineer at PrepSOM Labs.
 "I can now work for companies across the country without relocating."

 ## Benefits for Alumni